Action in defense of trans lives is an essential part of all movements for justice.

 ✸ EDUCATE family, friends, and circles on the importance of gender-affirming care.

-✸ ELEVATE gender-affirming care funds and crowd shares.
+✸ ELEVATE gender-affirming care funds and efforts like the Trans Youth Emergency Project.

 WHAT CAN YOU DO?

-✸ DEMAND lawmakers to VOTE NO on curriculum bans and forced outing laws.
+✸ DEMAND lawmakers to VOTE NO on bathroom bills.

 WHAT CAN YOU DO?

-✸ EDUCATE family, friends, and circles on the experiences of LGBTQ+ folks and our history.
+✸ EDUCATE family, friends, and circles on why inclusive hiring policies benefit trans people and the harms of workplace discrimination.

 WHAT CAN YOU DO?

-✸ EDUCATE family, friends, and circles on the history of sex testing in sports.
+✸ EDUCATE family, friends, colleagues, and communities on the unique experiences of trans migrants.

 Trans Day of Visibility allows us to embrace ourselves defiantly and unapologetically.
-Our joy, celebration, and love provides a window into a world where everyone is less crushed by expectations.
+Although there are numerous attacks against us, as our history shows, we will perservere.
+Our joy, celebration, and love provides a window into our future world where everyone is less crushed by gendered expectations that harm and limut us all.

 WHAT CAN YOU DO?